kgaut/drupal-pushover/README.md

 # Pushover

-This is a Drupal 8 module that allows you to send push notification through [Pushover](https://pushover.net) service.
+This is a Drupal 8 and 9 module that allows you to send push notification through [Pushover](https://pushover.net) service.

 # Code Sample